Ionaru/easy-markdown-editor/README.md

   - **strikethrough**: If set to `false`, will not process GFM strikethrough syntax.
 Defaults to `true`.
   - **underscoresBreakWords**: If set to `true`, let underscores be a delimiter for separating words.
 Defaults to `false`.
 - **placeholder**: If set, displays a custom placeholder message.
+- **previewClass**: A string or array of strings that will be applied to the preview screen when activated.
+Defaults to `"editor-preview"`.
 - **previewRender**: Custom function for parsing the plaintext Markdown and returning HTML.
 Used when user previews.
 - **promptURLs**: If set to `true`, a JS alert window appears asking for the link or image URL.
 Defaults to `false`.
 - **promptTexts**: Customize the text used to prompt for URLs.